mandle420/DCS_Standalone_on_linux/README.md

 ## Porting-to-Steam

-so first thing you're gonna want to do is add the DCS.exe as a steam game
+so first thing you're gonna want to do is add the DCS.exe as a Steam game

 ![Porting to Steam](images/DCStoSteam.png)